15 EPIC SUNRISE VIEWPOINTS in Madeira you must visit!

 Ponta do Rosto

 Another fantastic coastal sunrise viewpoint in Madeira is Ponta do Rosto.
 This is also an easy spot to drive to where you can just park your car and see the incredible view.
-Because Ponta do Rosto is located on the most eastern tail of the island, you will have an impressive views on the cliffs of Ponta de São Lourenço.
+Because Ponta do Rosto is located on the most eastern tail of the island, you will have impressive views of the cliffs of Ponta de São Lourenço.
 There are a few great photo spots at Ponta do Rosto which I share in our complete guide about Ponta do Rosto.
-Besides being a fantastic viewpoint, you can easily combine the Vereda da Ponta de São Lourenço after watching sunrise at Ponta do Rosto viewpoint.
+Besides being a fantastic viewpoint, you can easily combine the Vereda da Ponta de São Lourenço after watching the sunrise at Ponta do Rosto viewpoint.
 This coastal trail is one of the most popular hikes on Madeira Island and a perfect morning activity when you’re already at this part of the island.

 How to get to Ponta do Rosto